MrNameless10/MrNameless10/README.md

 ## ![CoderDojo logo](https://cdn.discordapp.com/avatars/764270424447778906/d859ccb4cba6347be4d62456f73a0ab7.webp?size=32) Mentor [@CoderDojo](https://github.com/coderdojobraga)

 I am also part of the team at CoderDojo at Braga as Mentor, an open, non-profit, free movement which aims to teach programming to children and teenagers from 7 to 17.
+[CoderDojo-Projects by me for kids](https://github.com/MrNameless10/CoderDojo-Projects)

 ## ![IASC logo](https://cdn.icon-icons.com/icons2/2699/PNG/32/nasa_logo_icon_170926.png) Citizen Scientist [(IASC)](http://iasc.cosmosearch.org/)